 Protection of Human Subjects Education

 Investigators and all key personnel who will be involved in the design or conduct of NIH-funded human subjects research must fulfill the protection of human subjects education requirement.
+One way to achieve this is by completing the Human Research Protection Training offered by the HHS Office for Human Research Protections (OHRP).
 For additional information, please see the Human Subjects Research FAQs.
 Additional information about the requirement for education on the protection of human subjects policy can be found here.

 Find useful resources for filling out the PHS Human Subjects and Clinical Trials Information form, study records application submission presentations, and annotated form sets.